mercuryoio/BAAS-API/0-sign-in/README.md

 If you have users phone there are some differences with previous case:

 1. You do not need to ask user about his phone.
 Just transfer `phone` parameter to Mercuryo API
-2. If users phone is already verificated on your side - skip phone verification
+2. If users phone is already verifyed on your side - skip phone verification.

 All other steps are same with previous case

 ***

+<a name="us-user"></a>
 #### 3. User from US

 **Case:**